Table 8-4. Character Types

 The storage requirement for a short string (up to 126 bytes) is 1 byte plus the actual string, which includes the space padding in the case of character.
 Longer strings have 4 bytes of overhead instead of 1.
 Long strings are compressed by the system automatically, so the physical requirement on disk might be less.
 Very long values are also stored in background tables so that they do not interfere with rapid access to shorter column values.
 In any case, the longest possible character string that can be stored is about 1 GB.
 (The maximum value that will be allowed for n in the data type declaration is less than that.
 It wouldn't be useful to change this because with multibyte character encodings the number of characters and bytes can be quite different.
 If you desire to store long strings with no specific upper limit, use text or character varying without a length specifier, rather than making up an arbitrary length limit.)

 Tip: There is no performance difference among these three types, apart from increased storage space when using the blank-padded type, and a few extra CPU cycles to check the length when storing into a length-constrained column.
-While character(n) has performance advantages in some other database systems, there is no such advantage in PostgreSQL; in fact character(n) is usually the slowest of the three because of its additional storage costs.
+While character(n) has performance advantages in some other database systems, there is no such advantage in PostgreSQL; in fact character(n) is usually the slowest of the three because of its additional storage costs and slower sorting.
 In most situations text or character varying should be used instead.

 Example 8-1.
 Using the Character Types